DANSI/blynk-server-original/README.md

         chrome://flags/#allow-insecure-localhost

-- Uou should see highlighted text saying: "Allow invalid certificates for resources loaded from localhost".
+- You should see highlighted text saying: "Allow invalid certificates for resources loaded from localhost".
 Click enable.

 ## HTTP/S RESTful
 Blynk HTTP/S RESTful API allows to easily read and write values to/from Pins in Blynk apps and Hardware.